danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getDhConfig.html" name="messages.getDhConfig">You cannot use this method directly, instead use $MadelineProto->getDhConfig();: messages.getDhConfig</a>

+* <a href="updates.getChannelDifference.html" name="updates.getChannelDifference">You cannot use this method directly, please use the event handler, instead: updates.getChannelDifference</a>

+* <a href="updates.getDifference.html" name="updates.getDifference">You cannot use this method directly, please use the event handler, instead: updates.getDifference</a>

+* <a href="updates.getState.html" name="updates.getState">You cannot use this method directly, please use the event handler, instead: updates.getState</a>

 * <a href="messages.acceptEncryption.html" name="messages.acceptEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats: messages.acceptEncryption</a>

 * <a href="messages.discardEncryption.html" name="messages.discardEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats: messages.discardEncryption</a>

 * <a href="messages.requestEncryption.html" name="messages.requestEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats: messages.requestEncryption</a>

-* <a href="updates.getChannelDifference.html" name="updates.getChannelDifference">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling updates: updates.getChannelDifference</a>

-* <a href="updates.getDifference.html" name="updates.getDifference">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling updates: updates.getDifference</a>

-* <a href="updates.getState.html" name="updates.getState">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling updates: updates.getState</a>

 * <a href="phone.acceptCall.html" name="phone.acceptCall">You cannot use this method directly, see https://docs.madelineproto.xyz#calls for more info on handling calls: phone.acceptCall</a>